Employment Relations Act 2000

 You could also call this:

-When deciding if a society can be registered as a union, the Registrar of Unions can use the statutory declaration provided in section 13(2)(c).
+When deciding if a society can be registered as a union, the Registrar of Unions can use a statutory declaration made under section 13(2)(c).
+This helps the Registrar make a decision about the society's registration.
+The Registrar looks at the society's rules and goals to make this decision.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.